Santa Barbara, California 7 Day Weather Forecast

 &&

-Small Craft Advisory (SCA) level winds will continue across the
+period.
+Small Craft Advisory (SCA) winds are likely for the outer

-through this evening from Point Conception south to San Nicolas
+around Point Conception south to San Nicolas Island.

 &&